Getting started with Docker on your VPS (Tutorial)

 - Host multiple applications on a single VPS without them interacting—or conflict—with one another.
 For example, run two WordPress installations with separate Apache/Nginx web servers and separate MySQL databases.

-- One container can crash to its heart’s content without affecting other containers or the health of your VPS.
+- One container can crash without affecting other containers or the health of your VPS.

 - Capability to automatically restart containers upon reboot of the VPS itself.